sunnihuu/cdw-public/Version-Control/README.md

 - **Visual Feedback**: See changes, history, and branches clearly
 - **Cross-Platform**: Works on Windows, Mac, and Linux
 - **Free**: No cost to use

-*Note: Learning command line Git is valuable for advanced users, but GitHub Desktop is perfect for getting started!*

 ---